First, if you come upon a password protected post and would like to read it, please e-mail me at mrfsealah AT hotmail DOT com. Thank you.

 The other people you will read about here are:

-Now, we have little Skittles, who literally threw herself under the bus to be with us.
-She is just about the sweetest, cutest thing I have ever seen yet.
-Just a joy in our lives.
+Skittles, our little Schnorkie who literally threw herself under the bus to be with us.
+She is just about the sweetest, cutest thing I have ever seen.
+She is a true joy in our lives.

-G’s son, A and her 5 grandkids, but they all live in upstate New York.
+Then there’s G’s son, A, his wife, and her 5 grandkids, who all live in upstate New York.
 I have yet to meet them, although they know me via phone and Skype.

 The yard and our gardens.
 This space where we live, a corner lot, across from a park, in sight of the Interstate, has become our haven and little piece of heaven on earth.
 Strangers stop and ask to have a tour.
 We trade produce for ice cream when the Good Humor truck goes by.
 I honestly can’t see myself living anywhere else.
 Check out the photos.
 You’ll agree.